Fourth inauguration of Vladimir Putin: Guests

 The ceremony was attended by about five thousand guests.
 In particular, in addition to the Judges of the Constitutional Court and Members of the Federal Assembly, whose presence at the inauguration is required by the Constitution, volunteers and employees of the election headquarters of Vladimir Putin also was attend the ceremony.
-Along with this, according to tradition, the ceremony was attended by the governors of the Federal subjects, religious leaders and other senior Russian politicians, in particular former Mayor of Moscow Yury Luzhkov and former First Lady Naina Yeltsina.
+Along with this, according to tradition, the ceremony was attended by the governors of the Federal subjects, religious leaders and other senior Russian politicians, in particular former Mayor of Moscow Yury Luzhkov and former First Ladies Naina Yeltsina and Svetlana Medvedeva.
 According to tradition, outstanding figures of art, science and sports will attend the inauguration.
 For example, the musician Yuri Bashmet, hockey player Ilya Kovalchuk, actor Steven Seagal, Chairman of the Board of Directors of Gazprom, former Prime Minister Viktor Zubkov, Director General of Gazprom Neft Alexander Dyukov.
 In addition, the ceremony was attended by former Federal Chancellor of Germany Gerhard Schroeder.